alextroup/contributions-graph/README.md

 This is a Flask version (Python 3) clone of the Contributions chart from the GitHub user page, written in Python.

+It is setup for personal use at the moment (i.e. hardcoded data files in /static/records), so you'll have to (currently) change this to suit your self.

 This is what it looks like with the default settings:

 <img src="screenshot-green.png">